CatalystCode/bedrock-end-to-end-dx/README.md

 ## Building Cluster Definition

 Olina then moves on to create her infrastructure deployment definition.
-She suspects that the project may grow beyond just a single cluster to multiple clusters and wants to be able to scalably add clusters without having to hand manage N sets of Terraform scripts.
-Each deployment will be similar in structure but differ in a few configuration values (region, connection strings, etc).
+She suspects that the project may grow beyond just a single cluster to multiple clusters and wants to be able to scalably add clusters without having to hand manage N sets of nearly identical Terraform scripts -- each deployment will be similar in structure but differ in a few configuration values (region, connection strings, etc).
 Infrastructure definitions with `spk` are hierarchical, with each layer inheriting from the layer above it, so she starts by creating the globally common definition between all of her infrastructure:

 ```bash
 $ spk infra scaffold --name discovery-service --source https://github.com/fabrikam/bedrock --template cluster/environments/fabrikam-common-infra